hiveeyes/arduino/doc/source/SensorWAN.rst

 - **Semantic grouping of channels.**

-  Without any need for a registry, you are able to quickly establish MQTT topic conventions.
-For example, it is sensible to use address prefixes like ``realm/testdrive`` for designating channels used for testing purposes.
+  Without any need for a registry and corresponding machineries, you are able to quickly establish address conventions.
+For example, it is both sensible and advisable to use address prefixes like ``<realm>/testdrive`` for designating channels to be exclusively used for testing purposes.

 - **Permission control.**